gatsbyjs/gatsby/docs/docs/upgrade-gatsy-and-dependencies.md

 In this guide you will learn how to upgrade Gatsby and its dependencies for minor or patch releases.

 ## Semantic versioning
-As many oother pacakages, Gatsby uses [semantic versioning](https://semver.org/) to tag new versions and indicate what kind of changes are introduced in every new release.
+As many other pacakages, Gatsby uses [semantic versioning](https://semver.org/) to tag new versions and indicate what kind of changes are introduced in every new release.

-This guide is ment to teach you how to upgrade Gatsby for minor or patch releases.
+This guide is meant to teach you how to upgrade Gatsby for minor or patch releases.
 For major changes you can refer to our [Release and Migrations](https://www.gatsbyjs.org/docs/releases-and-migration/) reference guide overview for the corresponding guide to upgrade.

 ## Why you should upgrade Gatsby and its dependencies
 Every new version of every package comes with improvements on multiple categories from performance, accesibility, to security and bug fixes, among others, so it is important to upgrade both Gatsby and its dependencies to get the latest improvements in every one of these categories.

-Constantly upgrading your dependencies on minor or patches releases also helps you to make major upgrades easier and to identify possible deprecated functionality or APIs.
+Constantly upgrading your dependencies on minor or patches releases also helps you to make major upgrades easier and to identify possible soon to be deprecated functionality or APIs.

 ## How to identify possible upgrades
 Depending on your current setup, you can use one of yarn or npm to update your dependencies.
 You can run the outdated command to identify new releases for all your dependencies.
 Remember that you only have to use one of npm or yarn, not both of them.